Volunteers Make the EESA Convention Possible!

 - Name badges are required for access to all areas of the convention, including the workshops.
 Workshop hosts should direct anyone without a name badge to Registration in the lobby to register and obtain a name badge.

 - Due to space limitations and safety issues due to ongoing challenges with blocked aisles, strollers will be limited to stroller parking spots in the back row of each workshop room.
-Once those spots are filled, strollers must be parked in the hallway or at the AFHE Book Check and Stroller Parking booth just inside the exhibit hall.
-(Strollers are fine in the ballroom, hallways, and exhibit hall.)
-Wheeled carts should be checked at the AFHE Book Check and may not block aisles.
+Once those spots are filled, strollers must be parked in the hallway.
+(Strollers are fine in the large meeting area, hallways, and exhibit hall.)
+Wheeled carts should be limited to necessity.

 ANNOUNCEMENTS: Workshop hosts will NOT be required to give the announcements or introduce the speakers.
 If you are afraid to speak poublicly, you will not have to.